 For 3 years, I have been a member of a community called Canitutor, where we help fellow classmates who struggle in academic subjects through private tutoring.

-As a math tutor, I found that my tutees didn’t seem to understand our teacher’s explanation.
-Scratching my head, I reflected on my personal learning style and realized that I had always used creative methods to understand difficult concepts.
+As a math tutor, I found that my tutees had difficulties understanding our teacher’s explanation.
+I reflected on my personal learning style and recalled the creative methods I used to understand difficult concepts.
 So, I tried to do the same with my tutees.

-When explaining the concept of probability, I made short, simple videos using different props such as cards, coins, dice, and coloured beads to show its relevance in real-life application of probability, such as calculating the chance of arriving to school on-time in Jakarta’s unpredictable traffic.
+When explaining the concept of probability, I showed its relevant real-life application, such as calculating the chance of arriving to school on-time in Jakarta’s unpredictable traffic.
+To show this, I made short, simple videos using different props such as cards, coins, dice, and coloured beads.
 Such applications triggered my tutees' interests, they could relate to the concepts and their relevance to daily lives, resulting in sustained engagement.

 I also used game terminologies that my tutees were familiar with.
 For example, I used the popular racing game Gran Turismo to explain the concept of integral to velocity.
 One of my tutees was able to relate to the explanation and even joked that he managed to solve the "Gran Turismo" problem on his exam.
 These methods helped my tutees improve their analytical and problem-solving skills, resulting in an improvement of a whole letter grade on average in their test scores.

-My passion for teaching and my unique methods have not only enabled me to effectively teach my tutees, but have also allowed me to inspire and support my fellow tutors through creativity.
-Through my 3 years as a Canitutor member, I have established my role as the go-to tutor for creative problem-solving and innovative teaching methods.
-At Michigan, I hope to inspire others to think outside the box and find new exciting ways to solve problems.
+For the past 3 years, the Canitutor community has allowed me to inspire and support my fellow tutors and tutees through creative problem-solving and innovative teaching methods.
+At Michigan, I hope to inspire others to think outside the box and find new exciting ways to solve problems as well.

 Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?
 (550 WORDS)